 Ty’n y Berth Mountain Centre is 3 miles from where the Cambrian Way crosses the A487 on the Talyllyn Pass.
 If booked in advance (subject to availability) the centre can provide transport to and from The Way or Machynlleth Station.
 Ty’n y Berth provides ideal accommodation for groups of walkers with drying facilities for wet weather gear and laundry hire.
 Evening meal, cooked breakfast and packed lunch can be provided if pre-booked and there is a self catering kitchen.

-The Cambrian way passes right by the door of Ty’n Cornel Hostel (photo at top of page), a welcoming warm hostel isolated in the wilderness of the Elenydd uplands in the Cambrian Mountains.
+The Cambrian Way passes right by the door of Ty’n Cornel Hostel (photo at top of page), a welcoming warm hostel isolated in the wilderness of the Elenydd uplands in the Cambrian Mountains.
 This is one of two self catering hostels run by the Elenydd Wilderness Trust.
 The other hostel is Dolgoch Hostel, which is just over 4km from the Cambrian Way.
-Guest are welcome to stop off on route to find peace and quiet at these hostels and appreciate the Welsh Cambrian Mountains wilderness and wildlife.
-Bring your binoculars to appreciate the birdlife and the Sky at Night, both hostels are Dark Sky sites.
+Guest are welcome to stop off en route to find peace and quiet at these hostels and appreciate the Welsh Cambrian Mountains’ wilderness and wildlife.
+Bring your binoculars to appreciate the birdlife and the sky at night, both hostels are Dark Sky sites.
 Look here for full details of Dolgoch and Ty’n Cornel hostels.
 Booking is advisable, especially in winter.

-The Cambrian Way society produce a useful online guide to the route. with photographs of the countryside and notification of any changes to the way.
-A printed guide called “The Cambrian Way A mountain connoisseurs walking route” can also be purchased from the Cambrian Way Society here.
+The Cambrian Way society produce a useful online guide to the route, with photographs of the countryside and notification of any changes to the way.
+A printed guide called “The Cambrian Way- The mountain Connoisseur’s Walk” can also be purchased from the Cambrian Way Society here.